ivancea/syntaxer/README.md

 ## Roadmap

+- Matchers:
+  - .any(): Different rule return types causing type error on generic
+  - .optional(), with default, with custom return
+  - .regex(): Parameter to return the matched groups
 - Better errors
 - Verify that the correct Parser is called within each parse() function.
   For example, `parser.use(() => parser.string("A"))` is an error.